Going to the Family Court without a lawyer

 Assistance at the Family Court

 If you’re representing yourself at the Family Court, there is help available.
-A lawyer may help you understand complex court processes, or perform another role appointed by the judge.
+A lawyer may help you understand complex court processes, or perform another role appointed by the judicial officer.
 You may also have a lay assistant take notes for you.

 Court hearings can be complex.
 Even if you represent yourself at court, you can get legal advice at any time to help you prepare.